danielraspa/Lotka-Volterra/README.md

-Simulation that describe the evolution between two species using the Lotka-Volterra model.
+Simulation that describes the evolution between two species using the Lotka-Volterra model.